Marble Collegiate Church - New York City (photo: Marble Collegiate Church)

 Electro-pneumatic action

 By 1983, the organ was in need of urgent attention, and the decision was made to award a contract to Austin for an entirely new instrument (Opus 2689).
 At this time, the choir and organ console were returned to their original gallery location.
-The current instrument comprises 84 ranks over seven divisions, two of which are in free-standing cases flanking the chancel.
+The instrument had 83 ranks over seven divisions, two of which were in free-standing cases flanking the chancel.
 The tonal concept, designed by then-Music Director Kevin Walters, is neo-Classic French style.
 Located in the ornate gallery case are the Récit and Choeur divisions on the lowest level, with the Pédale and Grande-Orgue divisions above.
-Two of the most beautiful stops date from previous instruments: the 32' Bourdon from the 1854 Odell, and the Flûte Céleste from the E.M.
+Austin retained the Flute Celeste from the E.M.
 Skinner chancel organ.
 The organ was dedicated on January 23, 1985, by Simon Preston; the dedicatory series continued with a recital by William Whitehead, and a concert for organ, brass and choir conducted by Jack Ossewaarde, with Kevin Walters as organist.

 GALLERY ORGAN